 If you are hired into a Federal Work-Study position, you must provide your employer with your Employment Authorization Form.
 This form is unique to you, details your Federal Work-Study award amount, and is required in order to be hired into a Federal Work-Study position.
 You can access your Employment Authorization form as follows:

 - Log in to your MyUChicago student portal

 - Click Finances > Financial Aid > Student Reports

 - Select “FWS Authorization Form” from the report drop-down and click “View Report” (make sure your pop-up blocker is disabled)

 The form must be submitted to your employer before you can start working.

 Summer Federal Work-Study

-Students who are interested in participating in the Federal Work-Study program for the summer quarter must email the Office of College Aid.
-Email must include student name, student ID, and indicate interest in Federal Work-Study program for the summer.
+Students who are interested in participating in the Federal Work-Study program for the summer quarter must email Financial Aid.
+The email must include student name, student ID, and indicate interest in a Federal Work-Study program for the summer.